steveharoz/research_approach/README.md

 # Reusing this document

 Please feel free to reuse all of this document or just segments.
-Or feel free use it as inspiration to make your own.
+Or feel free to use it as inspiration to make your own.

 <p xmlns:dct="http://purl.org/dc/terms/" style="font-size: 80%;">
   <a rel="license"